A walking art: ‘in memoriam’

 Sony A7 R11

 This is a construction of my daily morning poodlewalk in the local Waitpinga bushland with Maya, in South Australia’s windy, southern Fleurieu Peninsula.
 Maya is our standard poodle and is just over a year old.
-The bushland, which is in Ngarrindjeri country, is paddock size; and it was probably saved from becoming grazing due to Landcare in the late twentieth century.
+The bushland, which is in Ngarrindjeri country, is paddock size; and it was probably saved from becoming grazing land through Landcare in the late twentieth century.

 The construction aims to show that photography is more than the photograph, or the object represented as an image or an artwork .
 It aims to highlight photography as a bodily activity, experiential process or performance.
 Walking art presupposes an aesthetics of embodiment — a sentient lived body, rather than just a physical body.
 Bringing aesthetics closer to the realm of everyday life and practice means bringing the body more centrally into focus.
 Our sensory perception depends on how the body feels or functions and what it desires, does and suffers.